 The liability relates to employees who are entitled to statuatory benefits under the Workers Right Act (WRA).
-A lump sum is provided at retirement or death, whichever occurs earlier, based on final salary and years of service.
-For employees who are members of the pension plan, half of any lump sum and 5 years of pension (relating to Employer's share of contributions only) payable from the pension fund have been off set from the gratuity.
+A lump sum is members of the pension plan, half of any lump sum and 5 years of pension (relating to Employer's share of contributions only) members of the pension plan, half of any lump sum and 5 years of pension (relating to Employer's share of contributions only) payable from the pension fund have been off set from the gratuity.

-The weighted average duration of the liabilities as at December 31, 2020 is 13 years.
+The weighted average duration of the liabilities as at December 31, 2021 is 15 years (2020: 13 years).